 10-Day Itinerary • 7 Days Climbing

 Machame is one of the more popular routes on Kilimanjaro.
 Our initial approach is from the south.
 It is a slightly shorter climb than the Lemosho Route.
 You start your summit ascent at sunrise, enjoying the climb in full daylight -- not during the dark, like other outfits.

-After arriving at Kilimanjaro Airport, we check into our hotel in Moshi.
-We spend two nights in here, at the foot of Kilimanjaro, allowing us to recharge our batteries.
-We meet with our guides for a detailed climb orientation and final gear check.
+After arriving at Kilimanjaro Airport, you transfer to our hotel in Moshi, spending two nights here, at the foot of Kilimanjaro.
+You meet your Tusker mountain guides for a detailed climb orientation and final gear check.

 10,600-ft/2,972-m • 7.2 miles/11 km • 6-7 hours